CloudCoded/Elements_and_Properties_Doc/css/README.md

 Variables are primarily used with colors

 z-index => The z-index CSS property sets the z-order of a positioned element and its descendants or flex items.
 Overlapping elements with a larger z-index cover those with a smaller one.

+ CSS Grid offers a two-dimensional grid-based layout, allowing you to center items horizontally and vertically while still retaining control to do things like overlap elements.